Dzulkefly Ahmad

 Dzulkefly bin Ahmad (Jawi: ذوالكفل بن أحمد; born 1 January 1956) is a Malaysian politician who has served as the Minister of Health for the second term in the Unity Government administration under Prime Minister Anwar Ibrahim since December 2023 and the Member of Parliament (MP) for Kuala Selangor from March 2008 to May 2013 and again since May 2018.
 He served his first term as the Minister of Health in the PH administration under former Prime Minister Mahathir Mohamad from May 2018 to his resignation and the collapse of the PH administration in February 2020.
 He is a member of the National Trust Party (AMANAH), a component party of PH coalition and was a member of the Malaysian Islamic Party (PAS), a former component party of the former Pakatan Rakyat (PR) and Barisan Alternatif (BA) coalitions.
 He has also served as the Vice President of AMANAH since December 2023.

 Dzulkefly had held the Kuala Selangor seat the first time from March 2008 to May 2013 as a PAS member for one term.
 He was one of the moderate and progressive G18 prominent members who were also referred as the "Erdogan" (after the Turkish politician Recep Tayyip Erdoğan) faction of PAS which was ousted at the 2015 PAS Muktamar.
 He together with other G18 leaders led by Mohamad Sabu had then launched Gerakan Harapan Baru (GHB) that eventually founded AMANAH in 2015.

 Early life

 Dzulkefly holds a bachelor's degree from the University of Birmingham and a master's degree from the University of Surrey.
-He later completed his doctorate in Toxicology from the Imperial College (St. Mary's Hospital Medical School) in 1993.
+He later completed his doctorate in Toxicology from the Imperial College London (St. Mary's Hospital Medical School) in 1993.